bsayli/spring-boot-openapi-generics-clients/customer-service-client/README.md

 # customer-service-client

-Generated Java client for the demo **customer-service**, showcasing **type‑safe generic responses** with OpenAPI + a custom Mustache template (wrapping payloads in a reusable `ApiClientResponse<T>`).
+Generated Java client for the demo **customer-service**, showcasing **type-safe generic responses** with OpenAPI + a custom Mustache template (wrapping payloads in a reusable `ApiClientResponse<T>`).

 This module demonstrates how to evolve OpenAPI Generator with minimal customization to support generic response envelopes — avoiding duplicated wrappers and preserving strong typing.

 ---